What to learn from a few visible transitions' statistics?: Introduction

-Model systems in physics \cite{vankampen1992}, chemistry \cite{tamir1998,anderson2011, Avanzini2021}, biology \cite{allen2010,Kolomeisky2007,Chowdhury2013}, and computation~\cite{wolpert2019stochastic} are routinely described by Markov processes, which are also amenable to thermodynamic analysis \cite{PhysRevE.81.051133, PhysRevE.82.011143, PhysRevE.82.011144, 10.1143/PTPS.130.17}.
+Model systems in physics \cite{vankampen1992}, chemistry \cite{tamir1998,anderson2011, Avanzini2021}, biology \cite{allen2010,Kolomeisky2007,Chowdhury2013}, and computation~\cite{wolpert2019stochastic} are routinely described by Markov processes, which are also amenable to thermodynamic analysis \cite{PhysRevE.81.051133, PhysRevE.82.011143, PhysRevE.82.011144, 10.1143/PTPS.130.17, PhysRevE.82.021120}.
 This approach thrives when there is full knowledge of the system's internal state, but in most practical applications experimental apparatuses access few degrees of freedom or have a finite resolution, thus only partial information is available.
 One example is the rotation of flagella in a bacterial motor \cite{PhysRevLett.96.058105}: observation of orientation switches in the direction of the bacteria's flagella suggests the existence of internal states that are hidden from the observer.

-The problem of measuring partial information, or of coarse-graining degrees of freedom, is usually framed in terms of the internal state of a system \cite{bo2017multiple,esposito2012stochastic, pigolotti_vulpiani_2008, Rahav_2007, PhysRevLett.125.110601}.
+The problem of measuring partial information, or of coarse-graining degrees of freedom, is usually framed in terms of the internal state of a system \cite{bo2017multiple,esposito2012stochastic, pigolotti_vulpiani_2008, Rahav_2007, PhysRevLett.125.110601, PhysRevX.8.031038}.
 However, in most practical applications, an external observer only measures ``footprints'' of one or several transitions, rather than the internal state itself, as sketched in Fig.~\ref{fig:hidden}(a).
 These footprints may be due to physical degrees of freedom satisfying microscopic reversibility, in which case it is possible to talk about their energetic and entropic balance, as sketched in Fig.~\ref{fig:hidden}(b) where the observer can detect the emission and absorption of a photon $\gamma$, or the production or consumption of a chemical species $X$.
 Finally, Fig.~\ref{fig:hidden}(c) sketches the motion of a molecular motor (e.g. a kinesin) along a periodic track (e.g. microtubule).
 The motor undergoes structural changes followed by a translocation step associated to the consumption of some resources (e.g. adenosine triphosphate).
-The only visible transitions are in this case the forward and backward steps along the track~\cite{vale1985identification}.
+The only visible transitions are in this case the forward and backward steps along the track. { As explained below, this situation is customary in experiments where the motion of a microscopic bead attached to the motor can be used to detect spatial displacements along the track while conformational changes and chemical fuel consumption remain undetectable to the experimenter~\cite{vale1985identification}. }